Unavoidable substructures in large and infinite $2$-edge-connected graphs: Proof of the infinite theorem

 If $G$ contains an infinite block, then \cref{thm:inf2con} implies that $G$ contains one of the following as an induced subgraph: $K_{\infty}$, an infinite slim ladder, or a member of one of the following families: $\Theta_\infty$, $\mathscr{F}_{\infty}$, $\mathscr{F}_{\infty}^{\Delta}$, $\mathscr{L}_{\infty}$, $\mathscr{L}^{\Delta}_{\infty}$, or $\mathscr{L}^{\nabla\Delta}_{\infty}$.
 If $G$ contains $K_\infty$ or a member of $\Theta_\infty$, $\mathscr{L}_{\infty}$, $\mathscr{L}^{\Delta}_{\infty}$, or $\mathscr{L}^{\nabla\Delta}_{\infty}$, then the theorem holds.
 If $G$ contains a member of $\mathscr{F}_{\infty}$ or $\mathscr{F}_{\infty}^\Delta$, then \cref{lem:inffan} implies that $G$ contains an $\infty$-flower, and the conclusion follows.
 If $G$ contains an infinite slim ladder, then \cref{lem:infcleanladder} implies that $G$ contains either an infinite chain of finite super-clean pinched ladders or a one-way infinite super-clean pinched ladder, and the conclusion follows.

 We may therefore assume that $G$ does not contain an infinite block.
 Suppose that $G$ has a cutvertex $v$ that is in infinitely many blocks $B_1$, $B_2$, \dots.
-Let $C_i$ be a shortest cycle in $B_i$ that contains $v$.
+Let $C_i$ be a shortest cycle in $B_i$ that includes $v$.
 Then $\bigcup\limits_{i\in\mathbb{N}} C_i$ is an $\infty$-flower, and the conclusion follows.

 We may therefore assume that $G$ is locally finite and has a one-way infinite chain of finite blocks, $B'_1$, $B'_2$, \dots.
-Since each block is finite, we may use \cref{lem:cleaningblocks} to find a chain of super-clean ladders between the joining vertices of each block $B'_i$ for $i \ge 2$, and the union of these is an infinite chain of finite super-clean pinched ladders, and the conclusion follows. \end{proof}
+Since each block is finite, we may use \cref{lem:cleaningblocks} in a way similar to the second part of the proof of \cref{lem:infcleanladder}, to find a chain of super-clean ladders between the joining vertices of each block $B'_i$ for $i \ge 2$.
+The union of these is a one-way infinite chain of finite super-clean pinched ladders, and the conclusion follows. \end{proof}